Everyone aged 12 to 15 is eligible for two doses of the COVID-19 vaccination.

-Below are answers to a series of frequently asked questions about COVID-19 vaccinations for people aged 12 to 15.
+Below are answers to some key COVID-19 vaccinations for people aged 12 to 15 which may help you.

 - Eligibility and timing of vaccination